How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 2) Make early infrastructure decisions while they are still simple

-The highest-stakes decisions are often invisible: electrical capacity, mechanical routing (often, the space required for mechanical can be twice what was originally allotted for), chases, and future-ready pathways (conduit, access, rough-ins).
+The highest-stakes decisions are often invisible: electrical capacity, mechanical routing (often the space required for mechanical can be twice what was originally allotted), chases, and future-ready pathways (conduit, access, rough-ins).
 These choices are easy to plan for at the beginning, but brutally hard to retrofit.

 Pre-construction planning creates room for the systems that support the design, without forcing last-minute compromises later.